Permanent professor since 1989

 Permanent professor at IHES between 1962 and 1992

-Louis Michel worked on the symmetry of the laws of nature, on particle theory and on the unification of fundamental interactions.
-He then focused on crystallography.
+Louis Michel worked on the symmetry of the laws of nature, on particle theory, and on the unification of fundamental interactions.
+Louis Michel was, like Eugene Wigner, one of the great promoters of the use of group theory in physics, both in the theory of elementary particles and in crystallography.

 Permanent professor at IHES from 2000 to 2013